precision-sustainable-ag/crowndb-testbed/README.md

 1. Clone this repository so that you have the `Dockerfile-example` used for building.

-2. Edit the two `ENV` lines in the example dockerfile to be the actual username and password (no quotes), then save that copy as `Dockerfile`.
+2. Edit the `ENV` lines in the example dockerfile to be a new password, then save that copy as `Dockerfile`.
+You shouldn't need this password again (but you do have to provide one); it's the admin user for the whole PostgreSQL install on your new image.
+The usernames and passwords for the original DB will migrate over in a later step.

 3. Fetch a new snapshot to build an image from.
 To do this, you need to get the `conninfo` string of the database.
 It looks like this:

        "host=crown***.postgres.database.***.net port=5432 dbname=crowndb user=***@domain password=*** sslmode=require"
-   > Note: this is the same string that you use to open the DB from the command line: `psql "CONNINFO_STRING"`
+   > Note: this is the same string that you use to open the DB from the command line: `psql "CONNINFO_STRING"`.
+Don't forget to include the quotes in the command.

    The command you run to take your snapshot depends on what you want it to include.
 In any case, you want to execute it from a shell in the folder of this repository.
 For the "light" version (~a few MB, excludes sensor and weather data), use: